18F/intake/_pages/business-lines.md

 title: Business lines
 ---

-18F has a variety of services grouped under three business lines, and is exploring additional services to offer.
+18F has a variety of services grouped under five business lines, and is exploring additional services to offer.
 The links on the left go to pages with more information about each.